Chris Telden is an avid gardener of edibles. A former city dweller, she's always learning of ways to reconnect with the earth.

 A quick look at the history of hydroponic gardens shows that hydroponics is not a modern invention.

-Believe it or not, the origin of hydroponics lies with the Babylonians and Aztecs, who had their own versions of hydroponics.
+Believe it or not, the origin of hydroponics lies with the Babylonians and Aztecs, each of whom had their own versions of hydroponics.
 Since the 17th century, people have been performing research into the makeup of plants by growing plants in water.

 Modern hydroponics as we know it, however, began in the first half of the 20th century with research done at the University of California, Berkeley.

-If you are growing a hydroponic garden, this means you are growing plants not in soil, but in water that has been:
+If you are growing a hydroponic garden, you are growing plants not in soil but in water that is: